LCOGT/lcogtsnpipe/README.md

        with the correct permissions.
 If you need to use a pre-existing directory or in case docker doesn't set up the permissions correctly, you may have to update the permissions using
        `chmod -R 777 /path/to/data/`.
        If you do not set these environment variables, they default to being in `data` and `mysql` in repo directory.
+   11. (MacOS only) Run XQuartz from the Finder.
+   12. (MacOS only) Run this hack in the background to get the X11 forwarding to work: `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" &`
-   11. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
+   13. Startup your "pipeline server" (this is really a couple of docker containers instead of a true virtual machine, but this mental picture is close enough).
           ```
           docker-compose -f lcogtsnpipe/docker-compose.yml up